MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 ## <a name="set-your-caller-id-policy-settings"></a>Impostare il criterio ID chiamante

 > [!NOTE]
-> Per tutte le impostazioni di ID chiamante in Skype Business online, è necessario utilizzare Windows PowerShell e non è **possibile utilizzare** **Skype per interfaccia di amministrazione di Business**.
+> For all of the Caller ID settings in Skype for Business Online, you must use Windows PowerShell and you **can't use** the **Skype for Business admin center**.

 ### <a name="verify-and-start-windows-powershell"></a>Verificare e avviare Windows PowerShell